zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/30-operation/20-operation-safety.md

 #### Pre-flight Safety Checklist

-Before you fly, you should make sure that:
+Before you fly, you should make sure:

-1. Am I connected to the correct drone?

-2. Do I have my safety goggles on?
+1. Do I have my safety goggles on?

-3. Do I have space to fly?

-4. Is there the possibility of the drone flying away or collisions?
+2. Do I have a safe space to fly?
+Is there the possibility of the drone flying away or collisions?

+    Make sure the surface you are flying over is not reflective, and is not uniform in details.
+Preferably a highly textured planar surface (ie: poster board with a bunch of scribbles and shapes)

+    If outdoors: make sure that you are flying in a safe space that adheres to FAA rules, double check restriction and regulations of your space.
+Watch out for trees, flying duckies, people, etc.

+    If indoors: make sure that you have an adequate clear area where you can fly a drone around and no obstacles that the drone/you will crash into.

-5. Make sure the propellers, motors, and flight controller are not loose.
+3. Make sure the propellers, motors, and flight controller are correctly placed and not loose.

+    With the battery disconnected: make sure that the numbers of the propellers and the motors correspond.
+Also, the arrows on the propellers should be visible from the top of the drone, and the arrows should be going in the same direction as the arrows on the motors.

+    The propellers should not be able to spin freely around the motor shaft.
+Make sure the propellers are tightened down so that they cannot spin freely and there is no gap between the propeller, the motor, and the motor nut.

+    Make sure that the flight controller is not loose to ensure that it won’t wiggle around or fall out of position during flight.

-6. Make sure there are no dangling wires or wires that are in the way of the propellers.
+4. Make sure there are no dangling wires or wires that are in the way of the propellers.

+    With the battery disconnected, spin the props with your finger and make sure there are no wires in the way.

+5. Make sure that the flight controller USB is connected to the Pi.

-7. Inspect the battery for any problems and battery level when plugged in
+6. Inspect the battery for any problems.
+Check battery level when plugged in.

+    Make sure that the battery is not swelling, puffing, or smoking (when and when not plugged in or charging).

+    When the drone is connected, you can check the battery level on the web interface.
+The battery level should generally be above 10V, if it is lower make sure it is charged.

+7. With drone connected, make sure that you are connected to the correct drone.

+    You can check this by running the blinkpowerled.sh script in pidrone_pkg

+8. With drone connected, make sure there are no node errors.

+    Go through each of the screens using ` n, where n is a number 0-5, and make sure there are no errors printed out.
+It is normal that there may be an error at the top of the screen that says something about not connecting to ROS master, but that is OK because it takes a bit for ROS to startup.
+Make sure there is other text underneath this error, and that text does not also include an error message.

+9. With drone connected, make sure that the IR sensor is working.

+    While looking at the web interface, move the drone up and down and make sure you see changes in the IR graph on the web interface

-8. Check the kill switch and ensure that it works.
+10. With drone connected, check the kill switch and ensure that it works.

-9. Are the propellers armed?
+    Press the space bar to arm the drone, and you will see the motors start turning.
+    Press the space bar again to kill/disarm the drone, and you will see the motors stop.

 #### First Flight: